The current anti-smoking campaign is

 Rights

-maintaining a facade of private ownership, the government wants the control
+While maintaining a facade of private ownership, the government

-ownership and/or control over the basic means of production and distribution of
+government ownership and/or control over the basic means of production and

-services and goods.
-This means the government controls everything, including
+distribution of services and goods.
+This means the government controls

-you.
-Socialism, like Communism, is a consolidate and control the wealth
+everything, including you.
+Socialism, like Communism, is a consolidate and

-program; not a share-the-wealth program as many would have you
+control the wealth program; not a share-the-wealth program as many would have

-of the agreed tobacco settlement, the U.S. government stepped forward with
+With the demise of the agreed tobacco settlement, the U.S. government stepped

 National Tobacco